NetApp/gcnv-vscode-ext/README.md

 **Third-Party Services:**
 This extension communicates directly with Google Cloud APIs.
 No data is sent to NetApp servers.

-For more information, see [NetApp's Privacy Policy](https://www.netapp.com/company/legal/privacy-policy/).
+For more information, see [Google Cloud Privacy Policy](https://cloud.google.com/terms/cloud-privacy-notice).